 Unlike some articles and commentary I’ve seen in the U.S. press, when this piece noted that premiums may go up, it also noted:

-- they’ve been going up long before health reform and
+- they’ve been going up long before Health Policy and

 - low-wage and middle-income workers will get subsidized, so the sticker price isn’t the same as what they will actually pay.